bpw1009/inclassstuff2/README.md

 # inclassstuff2
-Initial class on git / github
-Items we did in class on October 10
+Initial class on git / github on October 10